 Andrew W. Mellon Fellowship in Latin American Sociology

 Mellon Fellows conduct field research in Central and South America and the Caribbean.
 Topics include any subject related to Latin American sociology.
-The fellowship provides tuition, fees, conference and international travel allowance, research expenses, and health insurance during your entire term of study; a Teaching Assistantship for two years, plus a two-year fellowship, contingent upon maintaining satisfactory progress.
+The fellowship provides tuition, fees, conference and international travel allowance, research expenses, health insurance during the entire term of study, a teaching assistantship for two years, and a two-year fellowship, contingent upon maintaining satisfactory progress.

 Graduate Traineeships in Demography

 Outstanding students specializing in social demography may be nominated for a graduate traineeship.
 The Population Research Center administers two training grants that provide stipends for predoctoral study.
 These awards have a monthly stipend plus health insurance for 12 months, tuition and fees, and travel to the annual meeting of the Population Association of America.

 Different from the research assistant, the research intern conducts independent research in conjunction with a selected faculty member.
 Students selected for this fellowship often present results of their internship at conferences, including PAA and ASA.
 The internship provides a one-year stipend plus tuition and fees for that year.